Who gets in?

 So how do we take those lofty ideals and turn them into criteria by which to judge an admission application?

-We evaluate each applicant in terms of 10 criteria, listed below, which are meant to measure the merit of academic achievement as well as personal interests, talents, accomplishments and challenges.
+We evaluate each applicant in terms of criteria that measure the merit of academic achievement as well as personal interests, talents, accomplishments and challenges.
+See the list of criteria below.

-We review each application thoroughly.
-To arrive at the most appropriate admission decision, each application is reviewed by at least two members of the admission committee.
+We review every application we receive.
+To arrive at the most appropriate admission decision, we thoroughly review each application and all submitted materials.

 We evaluate each applicant holistically.
 We don’t select applicants based on any single criterion.
 All criteria are considered as part of our review of the whole person.